andycroll/andycroll.com/_posts/2024/2024-10-18-launching-usingrails.md

 ---
-title: "Launching UsingRails: A Directory of Rails-Based Organizations"
+title: "Launching UsingRails: A Directory of Rails-Based Organisations"
 description: "Why build and launch directory to celebrate Ruby on Rails"
 layout: article
 category: ruby